sourcegraph/handbook/content/engineering/releases/patch_release_issue_template.md

 <!-- Keep in sync with release_issue_template's "Finalize elease" section, except no blog post -->

-- [ ] From the [release campaign](https://k8s.sgdev.org/organizations/sourcegraph/campaigns), merge the release-publishing PRs created previously.
+- [ ] From the [release batch change](https://k8s.sgdev.org/organizations/sourcegraph/batch-changes), merge the release-publishing PRs created previously.
   - For [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph), also:
     - [ ] Tag the `v$MAJOR.$MINOR.0` release at the most recent commit on the `v$MAJOR.$MINOR` branch.
         ```sh